 - Any Fault – any potential fault must be detected, isolated, and contained while maintaining ‘N’ capacity to the critical loads,

-- Single failures – No single failure of a component, distribution path or system will impact the operation of the facility.
+- Single failures – No failure of a component, distribution path, or system will impact the facility’s operation.
 This includes valving arrangements etc.

 - Infrastructure ‘controls’ operation – upon failure, will provide an autonomous reaction to any failure, with no impact on the critical systems,

-- Compartmentalized – Complementary systems and distribution paths should be physically isolated from one another.
-For example, this means separate chilled water systems serving dual coil CRAH’s.
+- Compartmentalized – Complementary systems and distribution paths should be physically isolated.
+For example, this means separate chilled water systems serving dual coil CRAHs.

 - Components can be removed from service – Every component that provides the capacity to the IT critical areas can be removed from service with zero impact on the environment it serves,